pcgrisha/docs.carpentries.org/topic_folders/regional_communities/african_task_force.md

 ### What We Do

-- **Monthly African Community Meetup**: Our monthly African Carpentries Community meetups have been running since 2017.
-Here we discuss topics that interest scholars on the continent, including previous and upcoming workshops, challenges teaching in Africa, available resources, opportunities, and events. , on the 4th Thursday each month, 12:00 - 13:00 SAST (10:00 - 11:00 UTC).
-If you are keen to join please sign up at [our Etherpad](http://pad.software-carpentry.org/ZA-community-call).
+- **Monthly African Community Meetup**: Hosted each 4th Thursday of the month, 12:00 - 13:00 SAST (10:00 - 11:00 UTC).
+If you want to join, please sign up at [our Etherpad](http://pad.software-carpentry.org/ZA-community-call).

 **2023 meetings**:
 * ~~26 January~~